 NOTE

 For instructions on how to customize

-My Tasks, See
+My Tasks, see

-Lesson 6 Creating Private

-Tasks on
+Opening a Task in a Secondary

-page 44.
+Company on page 53.

 My Tasks

 You can also access tasks by adding them to the My Tasks tab.
 The My Tasks tab is an area where frequently-used tasks, such as inquiry programs, desktop shortcuts, and external programs can be added to public or private task folders and stored for quick access.
 Instead of accessing commonly-used tasks from the Modules menu or leaving the software to start another program such as Microsoft Word, you can add the window or program to a task folder and click the task to launch it.